UC-Davis-molecular-computing/nuad/CONTRIBUTING.md

 ### Python
 First, read the [README](README.md) to familiarize yourself with the package from a user's perspective.

-The dsd Python package requires at least Python 3.6.
+The nuad Python package requires at least Python 3.6.

 ### What to install

 Follow the [installation instructions](README.md#installation) to install the correct version of Python if you don't have it already.

 I suggest using a powerful IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html).
 [Visual Studio Code](https://code.visualstudio.com/) is also good with the right plugins.
-The dsd Python package uses type hints, and these tools are very helpful in giving static analysis warnings about the code that may represent errors that will manifest at run time.
+The nuad Python package uses type hints, and these tools are very helpful in giving static analysis warnings about the code that may represent errors that will manifest at run time.

 ### git